Icahn School of Medicine at Mount Sinai is organized under the New York Education Law and chartered by the Board of Regents.

 The Dean will make periodic reports to the Dean’s Leadership Board.
 During the academic year the Dean or designee meets with all Department Chairpersons and Institute Directors (as a group), the Faculty Council and/or the Executive Committee of the Faculty Council, and the Steering Committee of the Student Council.

 Serving under the Dean’s authority are the Department Chairs and Institute Directors, the Deans, Senior Associate Deans, Associate Deans and Assistant Deans.

-Committees of the Dean include the Curriculum Committee, Student Admissions Committee, Student Promotions Committee, Grievance Committee, Program for the Protection of Human Subjects/Institutional Review Board, Institutional Animal Care and Use Committee, Finacial Conflicts of Interest in Research Committee, Committee on Special Awards and Grants, and ad hoc committees as required.
+Committees of the Dean include the Executive Oversight Committee; Student Admissions Committee; Student Promotions Committee; Grievance Committee; Program for the Protection of Human Subjects/Institutional Review Board; Institutional Animal Care and Use Committee; Financial Conflicts of Interest in Research Committee; Committee on Appointments, Promotions and Tenure; Committee on Special Awards and Grants; Mistreatment Committee; and ad hoc committees as required.

 This title may only be awarded to the Dean of the School of Medicine upon the Dean leaving the Dean’s position.
 A Dean Emeritus may be, but need not be, employed by the School.

 Appointment to the Dean Emeritus position is by the Chair of the Board of Trustees of the School and is without term.
 Regardless of whether the Dean Emeritus is employed by the School or not, the Dean Emeritus shall retain the academic rank and tenure that the Dean Emeritus held while serving as Dean.
 If the Dean Emeritus is not employed by the School, then 18 months after leaving the Dean’s position and after no more than 24 months after leaving the Dean’s position, the Dean Emeritus will be entitled to return to being employed full time by the School at the same academic rank and tenure held as Dean.